AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

   With the current \alib platform implementations, by default, type \alib{characters;wchar}
   always corresponds to C++ type \c wchar_t.
 Type \alib{characters;xchar} consequently defaults to either \c char16_t or \c char32_t, just the one with the different width than \c wchar_t.<br>
-  When the use of a compiler symbol changes the width of type \alib{characters;wchar} to be different to the width of \c wchar_t, then the assignment just changes: \b wchar becomes either
+  When the use of a compiler-symbol changes the width of type \alib{characters;wchar} to be different to the width of \c wchar_t, then the assignment just changes: \b wchar becomes either
   \c char16_t or \c char32_t while \b xchar becomes \c wchar_t.